cescoblq/kaardinal-publishing/index.md

       <a href="https://facebook.com/ablayecissoko" target="_blank"><img src="https://cdn.simpleicons.org/facebook/000000" alt="Facebook"></a>
     </div>
     <div class="artist-description">
       Master of the kora and one of the purest West African voice, Ablaye Cissoko blends Senegalese tradition with modern elegance in a deeply poetic and spiritual sound.
-1M monthly streams, and wordlwide sold-out tours every year?
+1M monthly streams, and wordlwide sold-out tours every year.
     </div>
   </div>